Trainspotting (novel): Section 1: Kicking

-Mark and Simon (a.k.a.
-Sick Boy) are watching a Jean-Claude Van Damme video when they decide to go buy heroin from Johnny Swan (also called "Mother Superior") since they are both feeling symptoms of withdrawal.
+While watching a Jean-Claude Van Damme video, Mark and Simon (a.k.a.
+Sick Boy) decide to go buy heroin from Johnny Swan (also called "Mother Superior") since they are both feeling symptoms of withdrawal.
 They cook up with Raymie and Alison.
 After being informed that he should go and see Kelly, who has just had an abortion, Renton goes home to finish his video instead.

-Mark initially tries to come off heroin by acquiring a bare room and all the things he will require when coming down (canned soup, headache medicine, and pails for vomit).
+Mark tries to come off heroin by acquiring a bare room and all the things he will require when coming down (canned soup, headache medicine, and pails for vomit).
 When withdrawal begins to set in, however, he resolves to get another hit to ease the decline.
-Unable to find any heroin, he acquires opium suppositories which, after a heavy bout of diarrhoea, he must recover from a bookie's lavatory.
+Unable to find any heroin, he acquires opium suppositories which, after a bout of diarrhoea, he must recover from a bookie's lavatory.
 Simon attempts to pick up girls while being annoyed by Mark, who wants to watch videos.
-Sick Boy loses Renton and launches into an internal monologue that is self-glorifying and nihilistic.
+Sick Boy eventually loses Renton.

-The chapter "It Goes Without Saying" opens with the death of an infant, Dawn, whose mother Lesley is a heroin addict and acquaintance of the main characters.
+An infant, Dawn, later dies.
+Her mother Lesley is a heroin addict and acquaintance of the group.
 The cause of death is unclear; characters speculate that it may have been a cot death or caused by neglect.
 The Skag Boys are unsure of how to respond.
-Sick Boy becomes notably more emotional and distressed than the others and eventually breaks down as well, stating he is kicking heroin for good.
-Simon does not explicitly state that he was the child's father, playing to the title of the story.
-Mark wants to comfort his friend, but is unsure how and cooks a shot for himself in order to deal with the situation.
-A sobbing Lesley asks him to also cook her up a hit, which Mark does but makes sure he injects himself before her, stating the action "goes without saying".
+Sick Boy becomes more emotional and distressed than the others and eventually breaks down, stating he is kicking heroin for good.
+Simon does not explicitly state that he was the child's father.
+Mark wants to comfort his friend, but is unsure how and cooks a shot for himself to deal with the situation.
+A sobbing Lesley asks him to also cook her up a hit, which Mark does but makes sure he injects himself before her.